-The automatic movement is 29.92 mm in diameter and, even when equipped with a complication module (they don’t stat this explicitly, but, as far as I understand, the module is made by Dubois Depraz exclusively for the brand) is only 4.90 mm in height, so it didn’t take Audemars Piguet too much effort squeezing it into a 41.00 mm rose gold case, which is just 9.25 millimeters thick.
+The automatic movement is 29.92 mm in diameter and, even when equipped with a complication module (they don’t state this explicitly, but, as far as I understand, the module is made by Dubois Depraz exclusively for the brand) is only 4.90 mm in height, so it didn’t take Audemars Piguet too much effort squeezing it into a 41.00 mm rose gold case, which is just 9.25 millimeters thick.

-With its four sub-dials (a date between 2 and 3 o’clock, a 12-hour GMT display at 6 o’clock, a day/night indicator between 7 and 8 o’clock and a power reserve gauge at 9 o’clock,) the Dual Time’s face looks slightly overcrowded, but that’s common problem for this type of timekeepers.
-To overcome this problem, one would have to use a second time zone indicator with a 24-hour scale while removing the unnecessary day/night sub-dial altogether, but that was probably not acceptable for the company.
+With its four sub-dials (a date between 2 and 3 o’clock, a 12-hour GMT display at 6 o’clock, a day/night indicator between 7 and 8 o’clock and a power reserve gauge at 9 o’clock,) the Dual Time’s face looks slightly overcrowded, but that’s a common problem for this type of timekeepers.
+To overcome this problem, one would have to use a second time-zone indicator with a 24-hour scale while removing the unnecessary day/night sub-dial altogether, but that was probably not acceptable for the company.

 So, even if some of us are ready to report this as a bug, I am pretty sure that this is a case of “WAD” (Works As Designed) for the team that is responsible for the piece.

-Anyway, it is still a very nice timepiece that, thanks for its relatively compact size of just 41 millimeters in diameter and slightly over 9 millimeters thick will fit just about any wrist and just about any type of formal attire, but will certainly make a huge breach in just about any wallet, too, if you are not a CEO of a multinational company or, perhaps, certain Mark Zuckerberg (if he would ever be willing to buy such a fine example of conspicuous consumption.)
+Anyway, it is still a nice timepiece that, thanks for its relatively compact size of just 41 millimeters in diameter and slightly over 9 millimeters thick will fit just about any wrist and just about any type of formal attire, but will certainly make a huge breach in just about any wallet, too, if you are not a CEO of a multinational company or, perhaps, certain Mark Zuckerberg (if he would ever be willing to buy such a fine example of conspicuous consumption.)

 Photos: Audemars Piguet